 Answer: There was an SQL project where little knowledge of programming language was a must.
 Nobody was ready to take up that project because of lack of skills or knowledge.
 I showed courage and decided to work on the project.
 It was tough for me to write even a few lines of code and there was no one to mentor me.
 It was the phase when I realized that I need a mentor who can guide me throughout my career journey.
 JanBask Training gave me the right boost to start and grow in the SQL Server space eventually.

-People having non-technical background are not sure of getting a job in the IT industry.
+Answer: People having non-technical backgrounds are not sure of getting a job in the IT industry.
 I would say don’t underestimate yourself but understand the side of the business and propose the most creative solutions.
 If you know how to code, then you can quickly enter the IT industry.
 Companies need people who can perform and implement solutions.
 It does not matter for anyone either you belong to an IT or non-IT background.
 Further, I would suggest getting certified.
 If you are certified then it is easy to find a job as a SQL Server Developer.
+You may earn a certification by joining the online SQL classes and practice continuously for almost 3 months or 100 hours studies is enough for the same.

 Answer: If you are not dedicated and focused on your work, then you cannot be a great coder.
 You can start your career as a DBA to get the basic knowledge of the platform then you can switch to the development after two or three years.
 The only thing I would suggest to keep moving and never give up your efforts.
 Success cannot be achieved overnight, but it is the outcome of constant efforts and practice.